NicoloMoretti/barracks/docs/scripting-guide.md

 Notice: the division operator '/' defaults to truncated integer division.
 Example: 8/7 results in 0.

-It previously used to be "z/" in .per, but since rounding division was bugged and unexpected compared to any other programming language, I decided to default to truncated division.
+It previously used to be "z/" in .per, but since rounding division was bugged and inconsistent compared to most other programming language, I decided to default to truncated division.

 If you still wish to round you can use the additional operator '\~/' which applies the bugged default .per division.
 Example: 8~/7 results in 1.